Max Vaccine Immunity Calculator

 There are three main types of COVID-19 vaccines produced worldwide; we will quickly talk about each of them.

 mRNA as in Pfizer-Biotech, Moderna 🍲

 You may imagine the messenger RNA as a recipe for a meal that's made out of the coronavirus parts – only the cells which receive the recipe will be able to produce the dish.
 Our immunological system may taste the prepared meal and quickly learn that it doesn't like it – the virus parts are harmful and should be quickly destroyed.

 This way, when our organism comes in contact with a real, whole virus, it immediately knows what to do – that's what the "tasting" was for.

 Vector as in AstraZeneca, Sputnik, Sinopharm 🐎

-To make things easier, let's think about the Trojan horse; we use the vector (a safe, hollow virus) to carry pieces of coronavirus into the cell.
+To make things easier, let's think about the; we use the vector (a safe, hollow virus) to carry pieces of coronavirus into the cell.

 The cells can then produce proteins characteristic of COVID-19 so that the immunological system can learn how to recognize them.

 The vaccine contains harmless parts of coronavirus that train the immunological system to quickly recognize the virus itself and fight it effectively.
 This vaccine is not yet authorized to use anywhere in the world.